 Do not be fooled by its size.
 This bad boy can support a GPU with a length of up to 13.5 inches.
 For example, you can install an Nvidia GTX 1080 Ti card in this case.
 Therefore, this has a gaming build potential.

-The top and the side panels are one piece, like in a typical tower computer case.
+The top and the side panels are one-piece, like in a typical tower computer case.
 The panels are well ventilated but lack any dust filters.
-However, the top panel has a meshed metal plate but it is not effective in filtering any dust.
+However, the top panel has a meshed metal plate, but it is not effective in filtering any dust.
 We feel that a dust filter should have been included in each perforated area on the panels.

 We like that the removable front panel has a dust filter.
 Maybe Coolermaster will have better dust filters over other ventilated areas in the next update of it.

 The bottom of the case has four rubber feet for air circulation underneath.
-Additionally, there are few mounting holes on the bottom, you need to install more storage drives.
+Additionally, there are few mounting holes on the bottom, and you need to install more storage drives.

 You can install your storage drives on the top drive cage or the side drive bracket.
 If you have more drives, then you can use the bottom of the top drive bay or underneath the bottom chassis panel.

 The Elite 130 does not offer much cable management to talk about.
 You can, however, route your cables on the sides.
 That way, your configuration will look well arranged along with the space for airflow or hardware access during setup.